Salahaddin50/islamic-marriage-app/GOOGLE_AUTH_SETUP_COMPLETE.md

 ## 🎯 What Was Fixed

-I've successfully modified your Hume Islamic Dating app so that **"Continue with Google" now goes directly to Google authentication** instead of the signup page.
+I've successfully modified your Zawajplus Islamic Dating app so that **"Continue with Google" now goes directly to Google authentication** instead of the signup page.

 ## 🔧 Changes Made